 If you have any questions please feel free to contact one of our offices located in Springfield, Russellville, and White House, TN.
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Plantar Fasciitis
+We offer the newest diagnostic tools and technology to treat your foot and ankle needs.Read more about Toenail Fungus

-Symptoms of a Broken Toe
+Symptoms of a Fractured Ankle

-If you have any questions please feel free to contact one of our offices located in Springfield, Russellville, and White House, TN.
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about What to Know About a Broken Toe
+If you have any questions, please feel free to contact one of our offices located in Springfield, Russellville, and White House, TN.
+We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about All About Broken Ankles

 Diabetic foot care is important in preventing foot ailments such as ulcers.
 If you are suffering from diabetes or have any other concerns about your feet, contact Dr. Kevin Davis from Davis Foot & Ankle Centers.
 Our doctor can provide the care you need to keep you pain-free and on your feet.